- This event has passed.

 - Edinburgh Genomics

 - MRC Human Genetics Unit (University of Edinburgh)

 The photo on the left shows some of our speakers from last year conference during the drinks reception that was hosted by the Lord Provost of Edinburgh.
 The Lord Provost hosted again this year speakers and delegates over a drinks reception sponsored by Congenica for all conference registrants.

 Current speakers for the 2019 meeting included Prof Chris Ponting (Edinburgh), Dr Alan Walker (Aberdeen), Angela Douglas MBE (Liverpool), Dr Gianpiero Cavalleri (Dublin), Prof Heather Cordell (Newcastle), Dr Darren Plant (Manchester), Prof Albert Tenesa (Edinburgh) and other speakers as you can view in the Agenda tab.

 NETWORKING: in addition to the excellent science, our unique formula for all of our genomics meeting allowed delegates to interact with each other during networking events.
 These networking opportunities included:

 – Introductory networking session on Day 1

 – Complimentary Drinks Reception at City Chambers hosted by the Lord Provost of Edinburgh

-– Networking dinner on the evening of 18th April 2018 at the Printing Press restaurant.
+– Networking dinner on the evening of 15th May 2019 at Cafe Andaluz in the old town.

 Who attended this event: